Louisiana vs. Texas State College Football Odds, Plays and Insights - NewsBreak

 Texas State Stats and Trends

-- Texas State has played seven games, with four wins against the spread.
+- Texas State has four wins against the spread in seven games this season.

-- Texas State's games this season have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).
+- Texas State's games this year have eclipsed the over/under four times in seven opportunities (57.1%).

-- Texas State is 3-1 against the spread and 2-2 overall when the team records more than 22 points.
+- When Texas State scores more than 22.0 points, it is 3-1 against the spread and 2-2 overall.

-- When Texas State amasses more than 380 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Texas State totals over 380.0 yards, the team is 1-1 against the spread and 1-1 overall.

 - This season the Bobcats have turned the ball over 15 times, eight more than the Ragin' Cajuns' takeaways (7).